Mopzilla/SkinCalcPlus/.github/README.md

 ![advanced odds statistics aside the case](./case_page.gif)
 ## Sticky Giveaway Timers
-Each giveaway case has it's timer appended underneath the sticky header, allowing you to see it on all pages.
+Each giveaway case has its timer appended underneath the sticky header, allowing you to see it on all pages.

-You can also click the timers to be redirected to relevant giveaway case!
+Clicking a timer redirects you to its respective giveaway case!

 ![giveaway case timers under sticky header, can be clicked](./sticky_header.gif)
 ## Level Milestone Calculator